 - DUI or DWI arrests - Testing as a condition of the court or law enforcement.

 - Sports organizations – Institutional, semi-pro, private, collegiate, and professional athletes typically need to take a drug test for illegal drugs or substances that may be performance-enhancing.

 *State-specific limitations apply, be sure to understand the rules and regulations in the state(s) that your company operates in.

 Why US Drug Test Centers?

-US Drug Test Centers can perform testing at our 20,000+ locations nationwide with results reported in a quick and timely manner.
+US Drug Test Centers provides quick and convenient drug testing at more than 10,000 locations across the nation – you won’t have to travel far or spend all day to get your test done!
 We make ordering a test quick and easy by allowing you to order your drug test online or by calling one of our drug test specialists at 866-566-0261.
 When you order with us, we will make sure you are going to the closest location.

 Hair Drug Testing